peterlavelle/maplinarm/README.md

 Example Usage
 =============

--At the bottom of the script add the lines below:
+-At the bottom of the script uncomment the lines below:

 <pre>
 s = MaplinRobot()